-Do I Want to Be a Certified Legal Secretary?
+Should I Become a Certified Legal Secretary?

-|Degree Fields||Legal secretary, legal assistant, paralegal*|
+|Degree Fields||Law, legal secretary/assistant, paralegal|

 |Experience||2-3 years experience typically required|

-|Key Skills||Excellent interpersonal, organizational and writing skills**; proofreading skills and the ability to work under pressure, knowledge of law and government practices, ability to type at least 65 words per minute, proficiency in Microsoft Word, PowerPoint, Excel and Outlook|
+|Key Skills||Excellent interpersonal, organizational and writing skills; proofreading skills and the ability to work under pressure, knowledge of law and government practices, ability to type at least 65 words per minute, proficiency in Microsoft Word, PowerPoint, Excel and Outlook|

-Sources: *Job postings by employers (November 2012), **U.S. Bureau of Labor Statistics, ***O*Net OnLine.
+Sources: Job postings (August 2015), U.S. Bureau of Labor Statistics, O*Net OnLine.

-Step 4: Earn Certification
+Step 3: Earn Certification

 Legal Secretaries International offers the Certified Legal Secretary Specialist credential in specific legal fields, such as criminal law, business law, probate, intellectual property and civil litigation.
 To obtain this certification, one must meet eligibility requirements and successfully complete an examination.

 - Keep certification current.
 The NALS requires that certified legal secretaries meet continuing education requirements to maintain their certification.
 These requirements vary by credential, but typically include attending educational sessions or activities in the field.